pointfreeco/swift-case-paths/README.md

 > 🛑 key path cannot refer to static member 'home'

-And so it's impossible to write generic code that can zoom in on and propagate changes to a particular case.
+And so it's not possible to write generic code that can zoom in on and propagate changes to a particular case.

 [key-path-docs]: https://developer.apple.com/documentation/swift/swift_standard_library/key-path_expressions